 How to choose the right POS integration for your restaurant

+If you use DoorDash Online Ordering, your integration should support features like channel-based menus and staff tips, to ensure a consistent experience across channels.
 Ready to connect your POS?
 Request an integration in the Merchant Portal or learn more about DoorDash integrations.